PhilT95/athenlyx/docs/applications/mkdocs/mkdocs_setup.md

-# Material for MkDocs - Make documentation beautiful (again)
+# Material for MkDocs - Setup Guide
 This guide will show you the steps to transform your markdown documentation into a self-hosted web server with navigation and search functions.
 It will be centered around the Linux distribution **AlmaLinux 9** and **MkDocs**.

 ## Prerequisites